trychlos/pwix-accounts-ui/README.md

 ## Important caution

-As of v 1.x, pwix:accounts package relies on dynamically got class names from an Interface class.
+As of v 1.x, pwix:accounts package relies on dynamically got class names from an `Interface` class.
 This behavior doesn't support the minification process of Metor as long as no supported option is provided to prevent class names mangling at minification time.

 _Note_ I do not say that there is no solution at this issue.
 But several PRs, and sometines several years old, stay unanswered or - worse - refused.
 As of 2.10, Meteor doesn't provide to my knowledge any supported way to provide some options to terser minificater.

+The workaround I use these days is to just `meteor remove standard-minifier-js`.
+Where the minified production bundle size were 60MB, the non-minified version becomes 64MB.
+I consider that this is reasonable to keep my `Interface` class.

 See also `maintainer/README.md` for some details.